nemosminer/DSTM-equihash-miner/README.txt

                      If no arguments are given the server listens on 127.0.0.1:2222 - Example: --telemetry=0.0.0.0:2222
                      Valid port range [1025-65535]

+    --cfg-file       [=path] Use configuration file.
+All additional command line options are ignored - configuration is done only through configuration file.
+If 'path' is not given use 'zm.cfg' in current working directory.

  Example:
     zm --server servername.com --port 1234 --user username